DimitriosSpanos1998/My_version/asyncapi-mongo-lab/README.md

 The lab uses three MongoDB collections to separate different representations of each AsyncAPI document:

-- **Normalized** (`NORMALIZED_COLLECTION_NAME`): Stores the enriched, query-ready document (including metadata and searchable fields).
+- **Normalized** (`NORMALIZED_COLLECTION_NAME`): Stores the converted AsyncAPI 3.0.0 specification along with quick summary fields for searching.
-- **Metadata** (`METADATA_COLLECTION_NAME`): Stores a dedicated metadata document for fast lookups and cross-collection references.
 - **Original** (`ORIGINAL_COLLECTION_NAME`): Stores the raw AsyncAPI source content for auditing or re-processing purposes.

-Each insert operation automatically writes to all three collections and keeps the metadata document synchronized during updates and deletions.
+Each insert operation automatically writes to both collections.
+The normalized document keeps lightweight summary information so most queries can be served without reading the original specification.

 ### MongoDB Setup Options